Harlingen, Texas: U.S. Department of Justice

 Harlingen is home to the U.S. Immigration Court, one of 52 such courts in the U.S. that adjudicate immigration cases in the United States.
 The chief function of the Immigration Court is to conduct removal proceedings, which are administrative proceedings to determine the removability of noncitizens present within the United States.

 U.S. Homeland Security Agencies

 The United States Border Patrol Harlingen Station is located at 3902 S. Expressway 77 Harlingen, Texas.

 Military installations

-The Harlingen Armed Forces Reserve Center (AFRC) is located at 1300 W Teege Ave, Harlingen, Texas.
+The Harlingen Armed Forces Reserve Center (AFRC) is located at 1300 Fair Park Blvd, Harlingen, Texas.
 This facility hosts Reserve components of the United States Armed Forces units from the United States Army Reserve 319th Combat Sustainment Support Battalion, 4th Team, 1st Judge Advocate General Detachment, 5th Team, 1st Judge Advocate General Detachment, and 812th Quartermaster Company (Supply).
 The United States Navy Reserve Navy Operations Support Center Harlingen (NOSC Harlingen) and the United States Marine Corps Reserve Charlie Company (Det) 1st Battalion 23rd Marines 4th Marine Division.
 This facility is mostly used for monthly drills.
 A Military Retiree Activities Office is located at the Harlingen AFRC.